In-Depth Platform Overview

 The data analytics and visualization tools and services generate telemetry and log data that can be stored using the platform's time-series database (TSDB) service or by using external tools such as Elasticsearch.
 Platform users can easily instrument code and functions to collect various statistics or logs, and explore the collected data in real time.

 The Grafana open-source analytics and monitoring framework is natively integrated into the platform, allowing users to create dashboards that provide access to platform NoSQL tables and time-series databases from different dashboard widgets.
 You can also create Grafana dashboards programmatically (for example, from Jupyter Notebook) using wizard scripts.
-For information on how to create Grafana dashboards to monitor and visualize data in the platform, see Adding a Custom Grafana Dashboard.
+For information on how to create Grafana dashboards to monitor and visualize data in the platform, see Adding Grafana Dashboards.